leanote/leanote/README.md

 ## 1. Introduction

-Leanote, not just a notebook!
+Leanote, not just a notepad!
 ![leanote.png](leanote.png "")

 **Some Features**